-Richard Char has served as a director since September 2005.
+Richard Char has served as Senior Managing Director at Regent Pacific Management Corporation, a turnaround, restructuring, and performance improvement firm, since September 2010.
 From October 2008 to March 2010, Mr. Char served as CEO of VIPGift LLC, a provider of corporate and consumer loyalty and incentive programs.
-From June 2006 to July 2008, Mr. Char was the Senior Vice President of Corporate Development and General Counsel at Blackhawk Network, Inc., a provider of prepaid merchant gift cards and network branded cards.
-From March 2003 to April 2005, Mr. Char served as the President and Chief Executive Officer of IC Media, a developer of CMOS image sensors that was acquired in April 2005 by MagnaChip Semiconductors, a developer and manufacturer of mixed-signal and digital multimedia semiconductors.
-Prior to joining IC Media, from March 1999 to January 2002, Mr. Char was Managing Director with the Technology Group of Credit Suisse First Boston.
-From 1997 to 1999, Mr. Char was Co-Head of Technology Investment Banking at Cowen & Company, and from 1984 to 1997, he was a partner in the law firm of Wilson Sonsini Goodrich & Rosati.
-Mr. Char currently serves on the board of directors of Netlist, Inc. (NASDAQ: NLST) and serves as the chairman of its audit committee and a member of its compensation committee.
-Mr. Char received his A.B. degree from Harvard College and his J.D. degree from Stanford Law School.
-Mr. Char brings to the Board of Directors executive leadership experience, as well as significant corporate finance, legal and corporate development experience with the financial acumen requisite to serve as a financial expert on our Audit Committee.
+From June 2006 to July 2008, Mr. Char was the Senior Vice President of Corporate Development and General Counsel of Blackhawk Networks, Inc., an affiliate of Safeway which markets pre-paid gift cards through leading U.S. retailers.
+Mr. Char's prior business experience includes serving as the President and Chief Executive Officer of IC Media, a developer of CMOS digital image sensors, as the Managing Director with the Technology Group of Credit Suisse First Boston, as Co-Head of Technology Investment Banking at Cowen & Company, and as a partner in the law firm of Wilson Sonsini Goodrich & Rosati.
+Mr. Char currently serves on the board of directors of Netlist, Inc. and serves as the chairman of its audit committee and a member of its compensation committee.
+He received his A.B. degree from Harvard College and his J.D. degree from Stanford Law School.
+Mr. Char has served as a director since October 2005, and brings to the Board of Directors executive leadership experience, as well as significant corporate finance, legal and corporate development experience with the financial acumen requisite to serve as a financial expert on our Audit Committee.

-Kevin C. Daly, Ph.D. has served as a director since 1993.
-Dr. Daly has been CEO of MAXxess Systems, Inc., one of our former subsidiaries and a provider of electronic security systems, since November 2005.
-Between August 2007 and August 2009 Dr. Daly also served as CEO of Stor Networks, Inc., a manufacturer of IP SAN storage systems.
-From June 2002 to June 2005, Dr. Daly was CEO of Avamar Technologies, Inc., a developer of storage deduplication technology; Avamar was subsequently acquired by EMC Corporation in 2006.
-Prior to Avamar, Dr. Daly was CEO of ATL Products, Inc., a provider of tape automation systems.
-ATL Products completed an IPO in 1997 and was subsequently acquired by Quantum Corporation.
-Dr. Daly is also a member of the Board of Directors of STEC, Inc. (NASDAQ: STEC), a provider of solid state disk systems.
+Kevin C. Daly, Ph.D. has served as the CEO of MAXxess Systems, Inc., a former subsidiary of Iteris and a provider of electronic security systems, since November 2005.
+Between August 2007 and August 2009, Dr. Daly also served as CEO of iStor Networks, Inc., a manufacturer of IP SAN storage systems.
+Prior to that, he served as the CEO of several technology companies, including Avamar Technologies, Inc. and ATL Products, Inc. Dr. Daly currently serves on the board of directors of STEC, Inc., a provider of solid state disk systems, and from 2002 to 2008, he served as a director of Danka Business Systems, PLC.
+Dr. Daly received a B.S. degree in electrical engineering from the University of Notre Dame and M.S., M.A. and Ph.D degrees in engineering from Princeton University.
+He has served as a director of Iteris since 1993.
 Having served as the CEO of several technology companies and as a director of both private and public companies, Dr. Daly offers to the Board a wealth of management and leadership experience as well as an understanding of issues faced by such companies.

-Gregory A. Miner has served as a director since 1998 and as our Chairman of the Board of Directors since October 2004.
-Mr. Miner is also the Managing Partner of Merchant Capital Source, LLC, a company that provides working capital financing solutions to merchants.
-Prior to that, Mr. Miner served as our Chief Executive Officer from February 2002 to October 2004 and as our Chief Financial Officer from January 1994 to October 2004.
-He also served as our Chief Operating Officer from 1998 to 2002 and as the Chairman of the Board of the Iteris Subsidiary from December 2003 to October 2004.
-Mr. Miner has served in various capacities for our other subsidiaries from time to time.
-From December 1984 until joining us, Mr. Miner served as the Vice President, Chief Financial Officer and a director of Laser Precision Corporation, a manufacturer of telecommunications test equipment.
-Mr. Miner is a Certified Public Accountant and, from 1979 to 1984, was employed by Deloitte Haskins and Sells (now known as Deloitte & Touche LLP) in various capacities, the most recent of which was Audit Manager.
+Gregory A. Miner has served as a Managing Partner of Merchant Capital Source, LLC, a company that provides working capital financing solutions to merchants, since 2004.
+Prior to that, Mr. Miner served in a number of management positions with us and our subsidiaries, most recently as our Chief Executive Officer.
+Mr. Miner is a Certified Public Accountant and his business experience includes work at Deloitte Haskins and Sells (now known as Deloitte & Touche LLP).
+Mr. Miner has served as a director since 1998 and as our Chairman of the Board of Directors since 2004.
 Through his service in a variety of executive positions with us and our subsidiaries, Mr. Miner has a deep and broad understanding of our business as well as the leadership skills and the operational understanding to provide sound guidance in continuing to grow our business.